jim3/Express-Mongodb-using-Native-Nodejs-Driver/README.md

 ## `CRUD RESTful API`
 --------------------

 A RESTful API for a CRUD application.
-I tried to keep it as generic as I could in hopes I could use that as template for future projects.
+I tried to keep it as generic as I knew how, in hopes I could use this as a template for future projects.

 It is built using Node.js, Express, and MongoDB Atlas.
 I only plan to build the backend for this project and